Sunny Weather With Scattered Clouds Forecast For Lahore - UrduPoint

 Sunny Weather With Scattered Clouds Forecast For Lahore

-Sunny weather with scattered clouds was witnessed in the city on Monday while the Met office predicted similar weather conditions for the next 24 hours
+Sunny weather with scattered clouds continued to prevail in the city here on Tuesday while the Met office predicted similar weather conditions for the next 24 hours

-LAHORE, (UrduPoint / Pakistan Point News - 24th Mar, 2025) Sunny weather with scattered clouds was witnessed in the city on Monday while the Met office predicted similar weather conditions for the next 24 hours.
+LAHORE, (UrduPoint / Pakistan Point News - 25th Mar, 2025) Sunny weather with scattered clouds continued to prevail in the city here on Tuesday while the Met office predicted similar weather conditions for the next 24 hours.

-MET officials said the minimum temperature in the city was 19°C and maximum was 29°C.
+The MET officials said the minimum temperature in the city was 21°C and maximum was 33°C.

 They said partly cloudy weather may continue to prevail in the city for the next two three days.